-The MMGY Portrait of Business Travelers study found that a majority of road warriors want time to relax and the opportunity to savor authentic local experiences when traveling for work.
+The MMGY study found that a majority of road warriors want time to relax and the opportunity to savor authentic local experiences when traveling for work.

-According to the report, 66 percent of frequent business travelers said it’s important to have time for leisure or to explore the destination, and 84 percent said they always make time to relax during their business trips.
+According to the report, 66 percent of frequent business travelers said it’s important to have time for leisure or to explore the destination, and 84 percent said they always make time to relax while traveling for work.
 “The more they travel, the more they realize there are opportunities out there for them that matter,” Cohen said.

-The study also found that one-quarter of frequent business travelers said they have “quite a bit of time for leisure while traveling for business.”
+The study also found that one-quarter of these travelers said they have “quite a bit of time for leisure while traveling for business.”
 During that free time, “they enjoy trying local restaurants, visiting monuments or historical sites, going shopping, visiting museums, or attending sporting events,” according to the report.

 A lot of companies make the mistake of thinking one-size-fits-all, but it doesn’t.

-When it comes to lodgings, the study found that frequent business travelers want easy access to local activities and attractions.
+When it comes to lodgings, the study found that traveling employees want easy access to local activities and attractions.
 “They don’t want to stay in an airport hotel or interstate highway hotel,” Cohen said.
-Instead, business travelers appreciate lodgings where they can “walk to dinner in a place they’re not going to find in every city, something in a neighborhood that’s a little bit unusual.”
+Instead, they appreciate lodgings where they can “walk to dinner in a place they’re not going to find in every city, something in a neighborhood that’s a little bit unusual.”

 The ‘live like a local’ experience is one of the primary reasons road warriors say they have a more satisfying business trip when staying in an Airbnb.
 That’s a win-win, because making it convenient for frequent travelers to enjoy their surroundings while traveling for the company supports your efforts to increase traveler satisfaction, and it’s good for your company.